apache/incubator-kie-kogito-docs/CONTRIBUTING.md

 5. Open a PR in the target **branch** version, **not** main
 6. Add one member from each squad to review

+## Configuring the Domain

+**Don't use the GH Pages Settings**, but change the [CNAME file instead](build/site/CNAME).
+This is because the GH Settings page will change the branch `gh-pages` directly, whereas we have a CI workflow to build the website.
+Once we run the CI, it will override anything within `build/site`.
+Preserving the `CNAME` file there guarantees that the CI won't override it.

 ## Useful Resources

 - [AsciiDoc Syntax Quick Reference](https://docs.asciidoctor.org/asciidoc/latest/syntax-quick-reference/)